VanOns/filament-attachment-library/README.md

 }
 ```

-Then, register the plugin in the desired Filament panel.
+Then, register the plugin in the desired Filament panel:

 ```php
 <?php